GOTRAX Xr Review: Overview

 Another issue we found is that the stem of the scooter, where you hold it when folded, is somewhat larger.
 If you have smaller hands, it is less ergonomic to hold onto.

 We like the simple cockpit of the Xr.
 It’s ideal for beginners because it is intuitive and straightforward.
-The controls are basic and include a thumb-operated accelerator, bell, and brake lever.
+The controls are basic and include a thumb throttle, bell, and brake lever.
 We like that GOTRAX included an extra label on the throttle to remind users that the cruise control will activate after holding the throttle for 10 seconds.

 The central element of the cockpit is a large, bright LED display.
 The LED display shows your speed and battery life.
 A single push-button controls power, lights, and mode.
 The scooter has two modes.